+- Boiling water.
+If the unwanted grass is near the kitchen door, pour leftover boiling water from the stove on weeds rather than down the drain.
 Don't worry if there's salt in the water; salt helps kill many weeds.
-(But don't throw water with oil or meat leftover from cooking.)
+(But don't throw water with oils or meat leftovers from cooking.)
 After a few visits from boiling water, most broadleaf weeds and grasses give up.

-Kitchen vinegar concoction.
+- Kitchen vinegar concoction.
 A mixture of 1 cup salt (about 228 grams) and one gallon (about 3.8 liters) of white vinegar (5% acetic acid) on hardscape will kill most weeds and grasses.
 To make it even more caustic, add 1 cup (about .28 liters) of lemon juice.
 To increase sticking power, add 2 tablespoons (about 28 grams) of dish soap.
 (Pickling vinegar is more acidic than regular white vinegar and probably more effective.)

-Horticultural vinegar.
+- Horticultural vinegar.
 It may be hard to find in local stores, but it can be ordered online.
 This vinegar is 20% acetic acid.
 Mix it with some orange oil and a bit of phosphate-free dish soap.
 Acetic acid burns the plant's top growth, depriving it of the ability to photosynthesize.
 Don't forget protection for hands and eyes!

 Caution: Limit mixtures with salt to hardscape areas and don’t allow them to run into lawns and gardens.